Agile Testing: Best Practices, Benefits, Drawbacks, and More

 Waterfall Testing Vs Agile Testing Methods

 While many people think that waterfall project management methodology is going to oblivion, the numbers clearly state that it’s not the case.
-According to statistics, 51% of companies use Waterfall to manage their projects, which is quite a substantial amount.
-With that in mind, it’s worth taking a look at how agile compares to a traditional Waterfall approach to see if it’s the right decision for you.
+According to statistics, 51% of companies use waterfall to manage their projects, which is a quite substantial amount.
+With that in mind, it’s worth taking a look at how agile compares to a traditional waterfall approach to see if going with agile is the right decision for you.

 Right off the bat, the Waterfall model isn’t for everyone.
-It’s mainly used for simple projects with relatively small budgets or projects with minimal risk of change.
+It’s mainly used either for simple projects that have rather small budgets or for projects with minimal risk of change.
 Testing is carried out at the end of the development life cycle when all the other phases have been completely wrapped up and serves as a final confirmation that the product is ready and can go public.

-Considering how speed is important in the modern digital world, the appeal of Agile development methodology is more than obvious.
-Though not without its risks, it allows teams to pivot their course of action at any point in time without having to follow a specific sequence of steps.
+Considering how speed is important in the modern digital world, the appeal of agile development methodology is more than obvious.
+Though not without its risks, it allows teams to pivot course of action at any point in time without having to follow a specific sequence of steps.

 Other differences between agile and waterfall methodologies are listed below:

-• The test plan in Agile is reviewed after each iteration or sprint, while in Waterfall it is reviewed only at the end.
+• The test plan in agile is reviewed after each iteration or sprint, while in waterfall it is reviewed only in the end.

 Agile Testing Best Practices

-If you’re just considering diving into the world of agile, you may find it helpful to learn testing best practices.
-This will help ensure that what you do has an effect on your workflow and speed up the creation of a great quality product.
+If you’re just considering diving into the world of agile, you may find it helpful to familiarize yourself with agile best practices for testing.
+They’ll help ensure that what you do has an effect on your workflow and speed up the creation of a great quality product.

 • The scope of testing;